If you are a current member of staff at the University of Bedfordshire, you are entitled to a full range of Library services on or off campus.

 - Telephone support during staffed hours

-With one username and password you can access all University Library IT systems.
+Your username and password gives you access to all your University Accounts and IT systems.

 WiFi-Eduroam: you can connect your portable device to the WiFi network with your University network account.